grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 GitHub captures your request as an Issue logged against the repository.

-> **Note:** You can only request a change against the lastest release of documenation.
+> **Note:** You can only request a change against the latest release of documentation.

 **Before you begin:**